 Specifies the group restriction to be added.
-The group_item_list is a list of one or more items separated by commas and/or spaces, where each item is in the following form:
+The group_item_list is a list of one or more items separated by commas or spaces and comma and spaces, where each item is in the following form:

+'''

 group_name

 group_name:readsource

+'''

 The group_name is the name of a group and defines modify or check out access restrictions.
-The group_name : readsource defines access restrictions on the visibility of the source attribute.
+The group_name:readsource defines access restrictions on the visibility of the source attribute.

-• Assign the groups sqe_team and design_team to an object named makefile.pcl:makefile:tut70#4.
+Assign the groups sqe_team and design_team to an object named makefile.pc-1:makefile:tut70#4.